d3plus/d3plus-website/_docs/class/Image.md

 <a name="Image.id" href="#Image.id">#</a> Image.**id**([*value*]) [<>](https://github.com/d3plus/d3plus-shape/blob/master/src/Image.js#L147)

 If *value* is specified, sets the id accessor to the specified function and returns the current class instance.
-If *value* is not specified, returns the current id accessor.
-This is useful if you want to duplicate the same image.

 This is a static method of [<code>Image</code>](#Image), and is chainable with other methods of this Class.